Snyder-Institute/Griffin-Pipeline/README.md

 This repository provides a reproducible and modular pipeline for **Oxford Nanopore Technologies (ONT) sequencing data preprocessing and analysis**, from basecalling, quality assessment, and taxonomy classification.
 The goal is to promote **research reproducibility and reproductivity** by documenting each step clearly and using widely available open-source tools.

 ---
+## Rationale

+MinKNOW from Oxford Nanopore frequently crashes and does not provide the most up-to-date _Dorado_ basecaller.
+Therefore, establishing an external computational environment is recommended for scalability and reproducibility.
+The Dorado version reported in the Web summary is the _Dorado Basecall Server_ version, which is misleading.
+In addition, the latest _Dorado_ release (v1.X.X), following the major update, provides an expanded quality score range based on improved signal-to-sequence predictors.

 ## Preprocessing